giros-dit/containerlab-cellular-testbeds/README.md

 - A `topologies` subdirectory with _Containerlab_ topology definition files for the scenario.
 - A `scripts` subdirectory with shell scripts for deploying/destroying/interacting with the scenario.

-The number of available scenarios may increase with newer/different ones.

-#### 3.- Capturing traffic with Wireshark
+### 3.- Capturing traffic with _Wireshark_

-This command serves as a template to capture traffic with Wireshark in any container.
-You just need to replace `<clab-container-name>` with the desired Containerlab container name and `<container-iface>` with the desired network interface inside the container.
+This command serves as a template to capture traffic with _Wireshark_ in any container.
+You just need to replace `<clab-container-name>` with the desired _Containerlab_ container name and `<container-iface>` with the desired network interface inside the container.
 The name of the container can be obtained right after deploying the topology.

 ```
 $ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-iface> -w - | wireshark -k -i -
 ```

-#### SSH access to containers
+### Other.- SSH access to containers

 You can SSH to the containers deployed in any scenario with the following set of credentials:
 - Username: `root` - Password: `gprsumts`.